scomey-hub/sd-webui-state-manager/README.md

 # Installation

-Open your A1111 Web UI and go to `Extensions > Install from URL`.
-Paste in the link to this repo (`https://github.com/SenshiSentou/sd-webui-state-manager.git`), click `Install` and restart the web ui.
+Open your Web UI (A1111 or Forge Classic Neo) and go to `Extensions > Install from URL`.
+Paste in the link to this repo (`https://github.com/scomey-hub/sd-webui-state-manager.git`), click `Install` and restart the web ui.
 Badabing badaboom, baby!

+## Compatibility

+This fork is compatible with:
+- **Automatic1111 WebUI** (original)
+- **sd-webui-forge-classic (neo branch)** - Gradio 4.x support

 # Changelog

 <details>
   <summary>Click to expand</summary>

+  ## 2.1 (Fork)
+  - Added compatibility for sd-webui-forge-classic (neo branch)
+  - Added Gradio 4.x compatible value reading/writing (DOM-based instead of Svelte internals)
+  - Removed sd_hypernetwork from quick settings (not available in Forge)
+  - Added graceful handling for missing settings across different WebUI forks
+  - Updated input accordion handling for both A1111 and Forge structures
+  - Maintains backwards compatibility with standard A1111 WebUI

   ## 2.0
   - Completely overhauled the way settings are saved and loaded (much more robust now) **V2.0 is NOT backwards compatible with V1**
   - Added settings panel (`Settings > State Manager`) that contains: